MassiveCraft/MassiveCore/README.md

-MassiveCraftCore - This bukkit plugin contains components for developing other bukkit plugins.
+MassiveCraftCore - A bukkit plugin development framework in a bukkit plugin
 ====================
+This bukkit plugin contains components for developing other bukkit plugins.

 License
 ----------